Laboratory Qualification Program

 Fax: (610) 832-9555

-All laboratory personnel performing acceptance sampling and/or testing for laboratories requesting or seeking renewal of qualification recognition shall be certified through the Wisconsin Highway Technician Certification Program (HTCP).
-A listing of tasks requiring certification relates all tasks currently being performed by WisDOT to the certification level required.
+All personnel performing materials acceptance sampling and/or testing for laboratories, companies and or sampling and testing facilities requesting or seeking renewal of qualification recognition shall be certified through the Wisconsin Highway Technician Certification Program (HTCP).
 Consideration for other nationally recognized programs which result in the same or similar levels of capabilities may be reviewed for full or partial acceptance upon request.
-Final determination for any such requests will be made by the University of Wisconsin – Platteville which administers the HTCP Program.
+Final determination for any such requests will be made by the University of Wisconsin – Platteville which administers the HTCP Program and the MMS of WisDOT.

-Further details are available by writing to or calling:
+Further details are available by emailing or calling:

 University of Wisconsin-Platteville